Maja Keuc

 Maja Keuc (born 16 January 1992), also known as Amaya, is a Slovenian singer.
 She represented Slovenia in the Eurovision Song Contest 2011.

 Career

 Keuc was born on 16 January 1992 in Maribor, Slovenia.
 During her childhood, she joined the "English student theatre" where she got a lot of stage experience including singing, dancing and playing instruments.
-In 2010, Maja competed in the talent show Slovenija ima talent (Slovenia's Got Talent) and finished as a runner-up to a 7-year-old girl Lina Kuduzović.
+In 2010, Maja competed in the talent show Slovenija ima talent (Slovenia's Got Talent) and finished as runner-up behind then-seven-year-old singer Lina Kuduzović.

 She represented Slovenia at the Eurovision Song Contest 2011 with the song "No One" eventually finishing 13th in the grand final.
 She finished 3rd in the second semi-final with 113 points.
-According to jury votes only in semi-final she would have finished 1st (3rd by televoters) and according to votes only from jury in final she would finish 4th (but only 22nd by televoters).
+Had jury votes only been used, she would have finished 1st (ranked 3rd in the televote) in semi-final and 4th in the final (22nd in the televote).

 She released her second studio album Fairytales in September 2016, under the name Amaya.